ProfessorAkram/Unity-Programming/docs/unity-colliders-collisions.md

 }//end OnTriggerEnter

 ```
-Even though the coin is the object being removed, the **player owns most of the game logic** for collecting coins: updating score, playing sounds, etc. Because of this, it’s simpler and more efficient for the player to handle the destruction of the coin.
+Even though the coin is the object being removed, the **player owns most of the game logic** for collecting coins, such as updating the score and playing sounds.
+The coin itself only needs to handle its own removal.
+Since Unity automatically calls the `OnDestroy` method as part of its object lifecycle, the coin doesn’t require any special setup.
+This means the **Player class can simply call `Destroy(coin)`**, making the interaction straightforward and efficient.

 ---